hammerlab/spree/README.md

 Spree has three components, each in its own subdirectory:

 * [`ui`][]: a web-app that displays the contents of a Mongo database populated with information about running Spark applications.
-* [`slim`][]: a Node server that receives events about running Spark applications, aggregates statistics about them, and writes them to Mongo for Spree to read/display.
+* [`slim`][]: a Node server that receives events about running Spark applications, aggregates statistics about them, and writes them to Mongo for Spree's `ui` above to read/display.
 * [`json-relay`][]: a [`SparkListener`][] that serializes [`SparkListenerEvent`s](https://github.com/apache/spark/blob/658814c898bec04c31a8e57f8da0103497aac6ec/core/src/main/scala/org/apache/spark/scheduler/SparkListener.scala#L32-L128) to JSON and sends them to a listening [`slim`][] process.

 The latter two are linked in this repo as `git` submodules, so you'll want to have cloned with `git clone --recursive` (or run `git submodule update`) in order for them to be present.